vakodrazan/Redux-Actions-Practice/README.md

   * Clicking `Display Modal` should display the modal nested inside the `Modal` component
   * Do one thing at a time, save and refresh to check for errors

+### Sub Objective checklist
+* Create the desired action
+* Create or modify a reducer to handle the action
+* Create or modify a container to map the action to the desired component prop function
+* Create or modify a container to map the reducer state to the desired component prop
+* Replace components in `App.js` with appropriate containers

+### How to create Actions
+  * Locate the actions file in actions/index.js
+  * Create a action for each piece of state.
+  * Each action should return a `type` and `value` property

-###  Reducers
+###  How to create Reducers
   * Locate the reducers file in reducers/index.js
-  * Create a reducer for each piece of state listed below.
-Three examples are already provided in the file
+  * Create or modify reducer for each piece of state listed below.
     * currentCount,
     * currentCity,
     * searchText,